 There is a beautiful explanation of the basics by Sanjeev Arora and Tengyu Ma.

-You might want to do this for optimisation, batch or SGD, especially in neural networks, matrix factorisations, variational approximation etc. This is not news these days, but it took a stunningly long time to become common; see, e.g. Justin Domschke, Automatic Differentiation: The most criminally underused tool in the potential machine learning toolbox?.
+You might want to do this for optimisation, batch or SGD, especially in neural networks, matrix factorisations, variational approximation etc. This is not news these days, but it took a stunningly long time to become common; see, e.g. Justin Domke, who claimed Automatic Differentiation to be the most criminally underused tool in the machine learning toolbox?.

 See also symbolic mathematical calculators.